 Net position represents the residual interest in the University's assets and deferred outflows of resources after all liabilities and deferred inflows of resources are deducted.
-The University's net position increased \$55.5 million during fiscal 2019, totaling \$2.2 billion.
-This increase reflects the University's current year operations, primarily growth in net tuition and fees, net income from residence halls, and an increase in State educational appropriations.
-During fiscal year 2018 net position increased \$188.8 million, totaling \$2.1 billion; however, the adoption of GASB 75 in 2018 caused a decrease in beginning net position of \$222.8 million when the initial OPEB liability was recorded.
+The University's net position increased \$166.7 million during fiscal year 2020, reaching \$2.3 billion.
+This increase reflects the University's current year operations including an increase in State educational appropriations as well as increases in CTF operating and nonoperating gifts.
+During fiscal year 2019 net position increased \$55.5 million, totaling \$2.2 billion, which reflects growth in net tuition and fees, net income from residence halls, and an increase in State educational appropriations in that year.

-Net investment in capital assets increased \$58.3 million from \$1.2 billion in 2018.
-The previous year increase of \$75.1 million rose from \$1.1 billion reported in 2017.
+Net investment in capital assets increased \$112.6 million in 2020 following an increase of \$58.3 million in 2019.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of debt attributable to the acquisition, construction or improvement of those assets.

-Restricted nonexpendable net position increased approximately \$21.8 million due to gifts and earnings on true endowment corpus funds.
+Restricted nonexpendable net position increased approximately \$21.5 million due to gifts and earnings on true endowment corpus funds.
 This net position type encompasses true endowments that are required to be held in perpetuity.
-In the prior year, restricted nonexpendable net position experienced growth of \$27.5 million due to gifts and earnings on true endowment corpus funds.
+In the prior year, restricted nonexpendable net position experienced growth of \$21.8 million also due to gifts and earnings on true endowment corpus funds.

-Restricted expendable net position decreased \$15.1 million in 2019 resulting mostly from a decrease in true endowment gains.
-This follows an increase of \$46.0 million in 2018 largely due to an increase in true endowment gains and gifts.
+Restricted expendable net position increased \$19.4 million in 2020.
+UA's restricted expendable net position decreased by \$25.9 million due to a decrease in true endowment gains, but was offset by an increase of \$45.3 million for CTF due to continued fundraising for a current capital campaign.
+This follows a decrease of \$15.1 million in 2019 largely due to a decrease in true endowment gains.
 This net position category includes restricted gifts, institutional loan funds, sponsored programs, restricted quasi endowments, term endowments, endowment income and unrealized appreciation, and restricted plant funds.
 Restricted expendable net position is restricted by externally-imposed constraints.

-Unrestricted net position decreased \$9.4 million in fiscal year 2019.
-UA's unrestricted net position increased by \$22.8 million primarily due to an increase in net tuition and fees and State educational appropriations; however, this was offset by a decrease in CTF's unrestricted net position of \$32.2 million.
-During the year ended June 30, 2019, CTF deferred revenues increased due to a change in estimate of the benefit portion of Tide Pride membership dues, which resulted in the decrease to unrestricted net position.
-In the prior year, unrestricted net position decreased \$182.5 million due to the aforementioned implementation of GASB 75.
+Unrestricted net position increased \$13.3 million in fiscal year 2020 largely due to an increase in State educational appropriations as well as a decrease in operating expenses resulting from the suspension of non-essential spending to help alleviate the financial impact of the COVID-19 pandemic.
+In fiscal year 2019, unrestricted net position decreased \$9.4 million.
+This decrease resulted from an increase in UA's unrestricted net position of \$22.8 million primarily from increases in net tuition and fees and State educational appropriations that was offset by a decrease in CTF's unrestricted net position of \$32.2 million.
+During the year ended June 30, 2019, CTF deferred revenues increased due to a change in estimate of the benefit portion of Tide Pride membership dues, which resulted in the decrease to their unrestricted net position.